 Stand-in Cricket Scotland chief Gordon Arthur meets Majid Haq and Qasim Sheikh

-Former Scotland players Haq and Sheikh have raised far-reaching racism grievances against Cricket Scotland.
+The former Scotland players have raised far-reaching racism grievances against Cricket Scotland.

 Stand-in Cricket Scotland chief executive Gordon Arthur has had “very constructive” meetings with racism whistleblowers Majid Haq and Qasim Sheikh.

-Arthur met Haq and Sheikh at Scotland’s Twenty20 with New Zealand in Edinburgh on Wednesday and apologised to the duo.
+Mr Arthur met Haq and Sheikh at Scotland’s Twenty20 game with New Zealand in Edinburgh on Wednesday and apologised to the duo.

 “Gordon Arthur has met with Majid Haq and Qasim Sheikh today at the Scotland vs New Zealand T20 international,” said a Cricket Scotland spokesperson.